-To perform actions before or after execution of run\isok\queries(), write a new function that takes run\isok\queries()'s results.
+To perform actions before or after execution of run\isok\queries()'s arguments and returns run\isok\queries()'s results.
 And does what you wish before or afterward.

 So, for example, to ensure a safe, consistent, value for search\path, you could write a function that executes SET search\path ...; before itself calling run\isok\queries() and returning the result.